Northern Minnesota, July

 Then he’d disappeared from her life as quickly as he’d come into it.
 Which had been good.
 Which had been fine.
 She’d actually been relieved when he hadn’t called, even though he’d said he would—at least, that’s what she’d told herself.
 She didn’t want to get involved with anyone.
 She especially didn’t want to get involved with a man like Tyler Brown, who was just like J.R.
 Special-ops soldiers, whether on active duty or retired, were always warriors.
 They would always be the men leading the charge, putting themselves in danger, living for the adrenaline rush, and dying for God and country and the guy next to them in the trenches.

 She’d lived with that man.
 She’d loved and tried to understand that man.
 But neither love nor understanding had been enough to keep him home, keep him happy, or keep him alive.

 The Way Home

-A world away, a man ravaged by years of captivity and torture, a man with no memories, finally escapes- clinging to life and sanity in a hostile land.
-In his darkest hour, he awakes in a lantern-lit cave to find a woman at his side.
-Dark-haired and dark-eyes, her touch is caring, despite the resentment he hears in her voice and sees on her face.
-Rabia is bound by honor to save the lost American soldier in her keeping, this broken warrior from a war that has brought so much devastation to her land.
+A world away, a lost American soldier clings to life and sanity in a lantern-lit cave.
+At his side is a dark-haired and dark-eyed woman whose touch is caring, despite the resentment he hears in her voice and sees on her face.
 But is it honor igniting her compassion for her enemy, or is it something more?

-While a Black Ops team plans a daring rescue mission to bring the solider home, two women on opposite sides of the world walk a dangerous path between betrayal and honor, and must find for themselves where to draw the lines between duty and love.
+A heartwarming, richly emotional, action-packed story about homecomings, The Way Home follows two women on opposite sides of the world.
+While they both walk a dangerous path between betrayal and honor, they each must find for themselves where to draw the line between duty and love.